retseng/cse15l-lab-reports/lab1.md

 #### **Share an example of using the command with no arguments.**\
 ![Image](ls_empty.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data```\
-The contents of the Data folder (which is the current directory in the absolute path) are printed.\
+The list of contents of the Data folder (which is the current directory in the absolute path) are printed.\
 *No error*

 #### **Share an example of using the command with a path to a directory as an argument.**
 ![Image](ls_path.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data```\
-The contents of the CSE_15L folder are printed. \
+The list of contents in the CSE_15L folder are printed. \
 *No error*
 #### **Share an example of using the command with a path to a file as an argument.**
 ![Image](ls_file.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L/lecture1/messages```\
-The text file name is repeated. \
+The text file name is listed. \
 *No error*